aveaustin/Data-Visualization-Portfolio/final-project-part-two.md

 ## User Research

 I interviewed individuals who fit into my target audience and asked them questions about the story, its clarity, and impact.
-Their responses are recorded below
+Their responses are recorded below.

+My approach for identifying individuals to interview followed a general thought process of "who do I know who likely makes around the median income, and won't feel like I'm calling them poor with this request?"
+After brainstorming for a while, I reached out to some friends to get their responses.
+I asked some questions to tease out areas to improve, but also asked about strong points to ensure their utility in the presentation.

 ### Subject 1: